-(Note) Changes for each day are compared to a baseline value for that day of the week: The baseline is the median value, for the corresponding day of the week, during the 5 week period Jan 3-Feb 6, 2020.
+(web) charges or each day are compared to a baseline value for that day or the week.
+The baseline value median value, for the corresponding day of the week, during the 5 week period Jan 3-Feb 6, 2020.
 (Source) Google "Community Mobility Report"